by Thomas Shadwell (February 1669; & pub.)

 Shadwell supplies only two explicit statements of place out of a possible eleven: “The Scene changes to the Temple” in 4.2, and “Enter Neander, Geron, and Phronesia in Prison” in 5.3.
 Despite this lack of information the scenic structure of the play is clear.
 It requires five wing and shutter scenes – garden, temple, hall, prison, and courtyard – and one relieve scene of trees for the masque.
 With this arrangement one mid-act wing and shutter replacement would be needed in Act 5.
 This could be avoided by leaving the prison setting on for the execution, but a prison does not seem appropriate for a public execution in this period.

 The execution is announced by a stage direction calling for a large prop: “There appears a Scaffold cover’d with Black, and Urania led between two Gentlemen in black: The King looks to see the Execution [above]”.
-Since Urania is to be beheaded, rather than hanged, the height of the scaffold is not an issue; it could either be discovered behind the prison shutters, or thrust on from the wings.
+Since Urania is to be beheaded, rather than hanged, the height of the scaffold is less of an issue; it could either be discovered behind the prison shutters, or thrust on from the wings.
 As this is only Shadwell’s second play, the ambiguity might reflect some uncertainty about theatrical realisation.
 In his valuable study of Restoration action within the scenic area, Lee J. Martin assumes this to be a discovery, but a simple thrusting on looks the best fit with stage directions and dialogue.
 The brackets in the stage direction indicate that the King would have been watching from a balcony.

 There is only one mention of ‘door’ in the whole play.
 This occurs in a stage direction that follows the oppositional pattern: after a marked ‘exeunt’, several characters are directed to “Enter at the other door”.